It has to be said that the views from this pretty cottage are enough to fall in love with.

 A word should be said about the sunsets in this region ... they are, quite simply, spectacular.

 The twin bedded room is east facing and so catches the sunrise.
 The views from this room are of the garden.
-As with the other bedroom, it has en suite facilities with the benefit of a full bath tub with a power shower over the bath.
+As with the other bedroom, it has en suite facilities with the benefit of a walk in power shower.

 The pool is sparkling and inviting, just a towel's throw from the veranda.
 Accessed by shallow steps, it's suitable for younger ones to just splash around in as well as for swimming.
 A poolside shower is close by, as is a Weber charcoal barbecue, to make some fun holiday meals.
 The laundry room is also outside, housing the washing machine and fridge freezer.